MicrosoftDocs/win32/desktop-src/WinSock/socket-data-type-2.md

 ---
-Description: 'In Winsock applications, a socket descriptor is not a file descriptor and must be used with the Winsock functions.' ms.assetid: 'bc434b35-9231-4b03-bc8f-cf59aaeb821e'
+Description: In Winsock applications, a socket descriptor is not a file descriptor and must be used with the Winsock functions. ms.assetid: bc434b35-9231-4b03-bc8f-cf59aaeb821e
 title: Socket Data Type
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Socket Data Type